TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 ![dumbyoutubecomment](/assets/img/dumbyoutubecomment.png)

-*The Talent Cat™️ is not responsible for brain cells that may have committed suicide upon reading this YouTube comment.*
+*The Talent Cat™️ is not responsible for brain cells that commit suicide upon reading this YouTube comment.*

-But that second picture though.
+##### But that second picture though.

 Miles.

 My man.

 It's downright photo-realistic!
 We could slap that on the side of a milk carton and find you in a hot minute!

 ![MilkMissing2ndpic](/assets/img/MilkMissing2ndpic.png)